Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts: DMRG calculation

-We now discuss why the non-stoquastic $XX$ catalyst reduces the decay rate $\alpha$ of the minimum gap $\Delta (L)$.
+We now discuss why the nonstoquastic $XX$ catalyst reduces the decay rate $\alpha$ of the minimum gap $\Delta (L)$.
 Consider the sum of the terms with the coefficients $U$, $\Gamma$, and $\Xi$ in the Hamiltonian $\hat{H}$ as a perturbation.
 It may be expected that the ground state and the first excited state at the transition are superpositions of columnar and staggered configurations and $\ln\Delta (L)$ is roughly proportional to $L\ln (\Gamma /K)$, because all the bottom spins need to be flipped by the bottom transverse field $\Gamma _\rmb =\Gamma$ to move from the symmetric phase to the staggered phase (note that the present $XX$ interactions $\Xi$ are applied only along the top row and cannot flip the bottom spins).
 Indeed, $\log _{10} (1.85/5)=-0.43$ and $\log _{10} (2.85/5)=-0.24$ are close to the slopes of the lines for $\Xi /U=0,-2$ in Fig.~\ref{fig.DMRG_gap}, respectively, where $\Gamma /U=1.85$ is the transition point for $\Xi /U=0$ and $\Gamma /U=2.85$ is for $\Xi /U=-2$ when $K/U=5$ (see Fig.~\ref{fig.DMRG_phase1}).
 This is consistent with the fact that the decay rate $\alpha$ is proportional to $\ln (K/\Gamma )$ when $K/U$ is varied in the absence of the $XX$ catalyst~\cite{Laumann2012}.
-Our argument suggests that the non-stoquastic $XX$ catalyst on the top row with an appropriate magnitude $\Xi$ increases the transverse field $\Gamma$ at the transition and reduces the exponential decay rate of the gap in the present system.
+Our argument suggests that the nonstoquastic $XX$ catalyst on the top row with an appropriate magnitude $\Xi$ increases the transverse field $\Gamma$ at the transition and reduces the exponential decay rate of the gap in the present system.
+Although we have not carried out a numerical calculation of the gap of the model with the stoquastic $XX$ catalyst due to the associated heavy computational cost, it is implied that the decay rate $\alpha$ of the minimum gap $\Delta (L)$ becomes larger for $\Xi >0$ (as well as for $\Xi /U\lesssim -2.5$) than for $\Xi =0$, because $\Gamma /U$ at the transition is smaller in the former case, as shown in Fig.~\ref{fig.DMRG_phase1}.